ADoor22/pathfinding/README.md

 # Pathfinding

-Made using Pygame library in Python to create an intuitive pathfinding algorithm visualization.
+Made using Pygame library in Python to create an intuitive pathfinding algorithm visualisation.

 Click where the start node and end node is.
 Draw the obstacles and create your own map.